mesonbuild/meson/docs/markdown/Reference-manual.md

  - `version` keyword argument that works just like the one in `dependency`.
 It specifies what version the subproject should be, as an example `>=1.0.1`
+ - `variable` *(added 0.45.0)* a name that specifies a variable whose value should be returned from the subproject.
+A similar result can be achieved by first getting the subproject object an then invoking its `get_variable` method.
+Should a list of variable names be specified here, the subproject method shall return a list of values.

 Note that you can use the returned [subproject object](#subproject-object) to access any variable in the